Web-Components-in-Space/S01E01-Halftones/README.md

 # S01E01-Halftones

+# Step 4: Creating a naive data model
+In step 4, we're going to stop hard-coding all of our attributes/properties and let them flow through to our child components using Lit's "Reactive Properties".
+The end result is that we can control all of our settings from the main component.

+In step 4 we:

+- Create an object in our main component with all of our application properties
+- Replace hard-coded attributes with Reactive Properties
+- Populate our child components with Reactive Properties and use them in their HTML instead of hard-coded values
+- Make Side panel UI reflect data model
+- Give selected image a border based on current selection

 # Step 3: Filling in the rest of the UI
 In step 3, we're continuing our Spectrum Web Components journey.
 First we'll